jdeath/Bedrock-Homeassistant/README.md

 Add any Bedrock servers
 ```

-Note needed with core-2021.3.1 or later:
+Not needed with core-2021.3.1 or later:

 Not easibly useable as built-in minecraft mcstatus must be updated to at least 5.1.1.
 I put in an issue and it has been accepted into dev.
 ```